mModule/guide_hma/BlackList.md

 - Close out from HMA
 - Reboot your device to activate HMA and the configuration you just setup
-- After reboot has completed, launch HMA from your launcher
+- After reboot has completed, launch HMA from your app drawer

   ![](image/HMA12.jpg?raw=true)